JoGed/dissipation-calculation/README.md

 ## Requirements
 - Download this repository as well as the dataset from the following URL: [data](https://data.uni-hannover.de:8080/dataset/upload/users/hot/johannes.gedeon/dataset-for-dissipation-calculation/)
 - Replace the "data" directory with the downloaded directory sharing the same name.
-- Create an environment (e.g., conda environment) with the Python version and necessary packages that are listed in `requirements.txt`.
+- Create an environment (e.g., conda environment) with the with the python version and necessary packages (+versions) that are listed in `requirements.txt`.

 ## Usage
 The file `commands.txt` provides examples of prepared commands one can execute: